Anaheim Desert Inn & Suites Hotel Review

 Anaheim Desert Inn & Suites is a hotel in Anaheim, California across the street from Disneyland.
-This review features photos of the hotel, thoughts on it, plus some tips for staying here.
-As Desert Inn is literally right across the street from Disneyland, it’s only a 5 minute walk to the parks, and is actually closer than two on-site hotels: Disneyland Hotel and Paradise Pier Hotel.
+This review features room photos, thoughts on amenities, plus pros & cons of the accommodations.
+Right off the bat, the biggest pro of Desert Inn is that it’s only a 5 minute walk to Disneyland and Disney California Adventure.

 People often ask us about money-saving Disneyland-area hotel options, and as we’ve stayed at a good number (although there are a lot of hotels near Disneyland, and we haven’t stayed in nearly all of them) of these “walking distance to Disneyland hotels,” we thought we’d put together some quick-hit reviews of each hotel along Harbor Boulevard and Katella Avenue.

 You can find an index of our other off-site Disneyland hotel reviews in our Disneyland Hotels Reviews & Rankings post.
 Plus, get an idea of our overall comparison of the benefits of staying off-site versus on-site in our Where to Stay at Disneyland post.

 Save for Park Vue Inn and Best Western Plus Park Place Inn, Desert Inn & Suites is the closest off-site hotel to Disneyland.
 For me, its location is by far its strongest selling point.
 This is almost universally true of the off-site Disneyland hotels, although we’ve noticed refurbishments occurring to a few of these, and with more and more hotels opening in Anaheim, there’s a good chance that the competition will compel other existing hotels to raise their game.